goangit/maxent-batch/README.md

 Enable MaxEnt Ensembles

-By default MaxEnt takes point location observed data and gridded environmental data.
-When running against climate model outputs the tpical se-case iso run one MaxEnt configuration, with one set of species observations against an ensemble of clmate modl dived enivirnmental outputs.
+By default MaxEnt takes point location observations of species presence/absence and gridded data reflecting status of environmental variables (eg Bioclim variables).
+When running against climate model outputs the tpical use-case is to run one MaxEnt configuration against an ensemble of climate model derived environmental variables, creating an ensemble of MaxEnt models.
 These scripts enable that use-case.